tomekwojcik/libosxnotify/README.md

-# osxnotify
+# libosxnotify

 No nonsense OS X notifications for scripts.

 ## What?

-This repostory contains some Objective-C code that can be used by external scripts to display native OS X notifications.
+This repostory contains some Objective-C code that can be used by external programs to display native OS X notifications.

 ## Why?